metalibm/metalibm/doc/METAFUNCTION.md

 Metalibm can be extended by adding more meta-function description.
-Example of meta-functions can be found under the metalibm_functions/ directory.
+Example of meta-functions can be found under the `metalibm_functions/` directory.
+A basic example for beginners is available in `metalibm_functions/example.py`

 ## New meta-function ##